tanthanh85/network-automation-course/modules/06_IoC/lab6.md

     Verifying current hostname on device...
     Connecting to YOUR_IOSXE_IP via Netmiko to get hostname...
     Connected to YOUR_IOSXE_IP.
 Getting hostname...
-    Retrieved hostname: MyRouter-Initial
+    Retrieved hostname: MyRouter1
     --- Deployment COMPLETED SUCCESSFULLY ---
     Verification: Hostname matches.
-Actual: 'MyRouter-Initial', Expected: 'MyRouter-Initial'
+Actual: 'MyRouter1', Expected: 'MyRouter1
     ```
-2.  **Manual Verification:** Log in to your IOS XE router via SSH/console and verify that its hostname is now `MyRouter-Initial` again.
+2.  **Manual Verification:** Log in to your IOS XE router via SSH/console and verify that its hostname is now `MyRouter1` again.
     ```
-    Router# show hostname
+    MyRouter# show run | in hostname
-    MyRouter-Initial
+    MyRouter1
     ```

 ---